 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

+That may work for some home cooks, but I prefer precise measurements so that I can easily follow along.
 That’s why I’m sharing my exact measurements for making date paste today, along with some recipes that I’ve used it in, so you can see how you can use date paste as a substitute for sugar.

 How to Make Date Paste